-A new report says abortions have fallen to their lowest levels since the 1970s.
+A judge has overturned North Dakota's restrictive abortion law.
 Take a look at the history of this hot-button issue in America.

 October 2013: A U.S. district judge issues a permanent injunction preventing two key parts of a controversial Texas abortion law from going into effect, specifically requirements that doctors obtain admitting privileges at a hospital within 30 miles of the clinic at which they're providing abortion services and usage controls on RU486, a drug that induces abortions.
 The bill attracted headlines in July because it originally failed to gain approval because of a Democratic filibuster led by state Sen. Wendy Davis.
 Texas Gov. Rick Perry then called the legislature into a second special session to continue consideration of the bill, and it ultimately passed.

 It's easy to upload your photos and/or videos on News8000.com.
 Once you do, we'll share your upload with the community!

 To complete your registration on this site, please supply an address.